-Voice recognition technology has progressed immensely over the last few years.
-Research into voice recognition and its applications has been going on since the 70s.
+The use of voice recognition technology has progressed immensely over the last few years.
+Research into voice recognition and its applications has been going on since the 1970’s.

-Voice recognition technology works by recording a voice sample of a person’s speech and digitizing it to create a unique voice print or template.
+The process is simple really, voice recognition software technology works by recording a voice sample of a person’s speech and digitizing it to create a unique voice print or template.
 Each spoken word is broken up into discrete segments which comprise several tones.
 These tones can be digitized and are captured to create a speaker’s unique voice template.

 This component represents the physical movement of the individual’s jaw, tongue and larynx.
 Variation in this movement causes changes in the pace, manner and pronunciation of a person’s voice, which include the person’s accent, tone, pitch, pace of talking etc.